 Is your child craving for a drink alongside their meal?
-Consider a warm fruity tea (you can add some honey for sweetness), or if they’re picky, allow them a small drink of room temperature water.
+Consider a warm fruity tea (you can add some honey for sweetness).
+Or if they’re picky, offer them a small drink of room temperature water.
 Did you know: Cold drinks halt digestion!

 Provide healthy snacks over sugar